Skip to content

 op two(): void; // Use BasicAuth

-one will use ApiKey or Basic auth and two will use the Basic auth.
+Here, one will accept either ApiKey or Basic auth, while two will only accept Basic auth:

 @useAuth(BasicAuth)